florian-ariasu/course-enrollment-manager/README.md

 > [!TIP]
 > #### Gradle Integration with IntelliJ IDEA 📦
 > The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognize it as a Gradle project automatically.
 No additional plugins are required—just open the project and you can access Gradle tasks directly from the sidebar

+---

+### 📜 Licence
+This project is licensed under the MIT Licence.
+See the [LICENCE](./LICENSE) file for further details.